 Take Home Message

-After doing research on aggression and violence for over 30 years I have come to the conclusion that the most harmful belief people can have is the belief that they are superior to others (e.g., their religion, race or ethnicity, gender or gender identity, sexual orientation, political party or ideology, school, city, state, country, etc. is the best).
-When people believe they are superior to others, they behave very badly.
-Every person on this planet is part of the human family; no person is more or less valuable than any other person.
+After doing research on aggression and violence for over 30 years, I have concluded that the most harmful belief people can have is the belief that they are superior to others (e.g., their religion, race or ethnicity, gender or gender identity, sexual orientation, political party or ideology, school, city, state, country, etc. is the best).
+This feeling of superiority can lead to mistreatment of others, which hurts society as a whole.
+Every person on this planet is part of the human family; no person is superior to any other person.